Barangaroo, New South Wales: Modern shipping era to redevelopment

-By the 1950s ships had become too big for the now inadequately small finger wharfs of East Darling Harbour.
+By the 1950s, ships had become too big for the now inadequately small finger wharfs of East Darling Harbour.
 Standardized shipping container sizes had eliminated the need for bulk offloading.
 One crane operator could now do the work of 50 men.
 The whole of what is known today as South Barangaroo was turned into a massive concrete apron, the northern end followed similarly in the 1970s.
 Flaws in the site's modern shipping capability started to show.
 The lack of a heavy rail link or a b-double capable road limited the port's capacity in processing in and outbound cargo.
 As container ships got bigger this problem only got worse.
 The ultimate demise of commercial shipping in Darling Harbour, and ultimately Sydney Harbour as a working harbour, was the construction of Port Botany in 1979 and the expansion of port facilities at Port Kembla and Newcastle.
 With excellent rail, road and air connections to the port, along with massive capacity for expansion and the ability to handle large container ships, it progressively became the main port of Sydney.

 The wharfs had been unusually free of union activity from the beginning of World War II up until the mid-1990s, with high wages and a steady stream of jobs.
-In 1996 the Howard government was elected into power promising industrial relations reform.
-In 1997 the Workplace Relations Act, 1996 limited the bargaining power of unions and sidelined the Australian Industrial Relations Commission's ability to mediate negotiations as well as introducing statutory employee contracts.
-In 1998 Patrick Stevedoring laid off all its workers and liquidated its assets after encountering backlash from the unions for the new workplace contracts taking advantage of the new legislation.
+In 1996, the Howard government was elected into power promising industrial relations reform.
+In 1997, the Workplace Relations Act, 1996 limited the bargaining power of unions and sidelined the Australian Industrial Relations Commission's ability to mediate negotiations as well as introducing statutory employee contracts.
+In 1998, Patrick Stevedoring laid off all its workers and liquidated its assets after encountering backlash from the unions for the new workplace contracts taking advantage of the new legislation.
 But the very next day when work was expected to grind to a halt, everything was proceeding as if nothing happened.
-The employees were rehired by a new corporation with the same people who owned Patrick, just on a lower wage and with fewer concessions in their contracts.